-We determine our number of DTC Total Orders by counting the number of customer orders submitted through our website and mobile applications that have been shipped within the period.
+We determine our number of DTC Total Orders by counting the number of customer orders submitted through our website and mobile application that have been shipped within the period.
 The metric includes orders that have been refunded, excludes reshipments of customer orders for any reason including damaged and missing products, and excludes retail orders.
 Refunded orders are included in DTC Total Orders as we believe this provides more meaningful order management performance metrics, including fulfillment cost efficacy and refund rates.
 Changes in DTC Total Orders in a reporting period capture both the inflow of new customers, changes in order frequency of existing customers and customer attrition.
 We view the number of Total DTC Orders as a key indicator of trends in our DTC platform, and our future success in this channel will depend in part on our ability to drive growth through new customer acquisition and by increasing existing customer engagement.
-In the year ended December 31, 2022, DTC Total Orders declined due to our reduction in advertising spend, resulting in fewer new customers and therefore fewer overall orders, and due to continued softness in retention as the economy continues to emerge from the COVID-19 pandemic.
-We expect this trend to continue through 2023 as advertising remains at current levels.
+In the year ended December 31, 2023, DTC Total Orders declined primarily due to our reduction in advertising spend, resulting in fewer new customers and therefore fewer overall orders.